-Warren Buffett was born on August 30, 1930, in Omaha, NE.
-He is considered one of the most successful investors in the world and has a net worth of over $100B as of April 2021.
+Buffett was born on August 30, 1930, in Omaha, NE.
+He is considered one of the most successful investors in the world and has a net worth of over $116B as of 2023.

-In 1954 at age 24, one of his first jobs was working at Benjamin Graham’s investment partnership for a salary of $12,000/year USD ($120,000/year in 2021 dollars).
+In 1954 at age 24, one of his first jobs was working at Benjamin Graham’s investment partnership for a salary of $12,000/year USD ($136,000/year in 2023 dollars).
 Graham was one of Buffett’s professors at Columbia Business School.

 Warren Buffet’s First Business Venture

 In 1956.
-Graham retired and closed his partnership, and Warren established Buffett Partnership Ltd, which was essentially a wealth management firm.
-Unlike today where most wealth management firms charge approximately 1% – 2% AUM (Assets Under Management), Warren charged 0% AUM but took 25% of any commissions beyond 6% cumulative return.
+Graham retired and closed his partnership, and Buffett established Buffett Partnership Ltd, which was essentially a wealth management firm.
+Unlike today where most wealth management firms charge approximately 1% – 2% AUM (Assets Under Management), Buffett charged 0% AUM but took 25% of any commissions beyond 6% cumulative return.
 The firm’s average returns from 1957 through 1968 were 31.6% with no negative years.
-His strategy, as learned from Benjamin Graham, was to buy a small portfolio of On Sale stocks.
-Benjamin Graham has recommended owning between 10 and 30 stocks, whereas Warren Buffett has recommended owning even fewer stocks.
-The key to finding great businesses is to calculate the sticker price (intrinsic value) of a stock and make sure you buy that stock for 50% off (Margin of Safety of 50%).
+His strategy, as learned from Benjamin Graham, was to buy a small portfolio of On Sale businesses.
+Benjamin Graham has recommended owning between 10 and 30 stocks, whereas Buffett Buffett has recommended owning even fewer stocks.
+The key to finding great businesses is to calculate the Fair Value (intrinsic value) of a stock and make sure you buy that stock for 50% off or in other words, a 50% Margin of Safety.
 Essentially it’s like buying $10 bills for $5.

 In 1959, at age 29, he met his future business partner Charlie Munger.